BlackWyvern/HeroBuilder/README.md

 This tool allows players to map out powers, advantages, devices, PVD's, specializations and stats, making build sharing cleaner and easier than ever.

+-- Updated by BlackWyvern
+* **Added Talents:** Should correctly import talents from all external sources.
+Added talent exporting to current export model, that does not interfere with VTWind's current implimentation.

 ## Features

 * **Static Hosting Ready:** Designed to run entirely in the browser using HTML, CSS, and vanilla JavaScript.
 Currently hosted via GitHub Pages.